Have you checked out Taken yet? No? Then, check out Chapter One:

 “Let’s go home.
 I’ll make you a big birthday breakfast, and we can get some rest.”

-I sighed.
+I gave a satisfied sigh.
 “Sounds great.”

 A sudden dizziness swam in my head.
 “It’s the cottage,” I said.
 “Nana’s cottage.”

-“Sold.
+“Sold it.
 That’s what I thought.”

 So why was every fibre of my being terrified at the thought?